What Does SMH Mean

 These acronyms may make us look trendy, but they do create divides.
 You know what they say; nothing ruins a relationship better than texting.
 Because what you write is not always how you wanted to say it.

 Language is something man created and it shall evolve at even a faster rate than humankind itself.
 Every day, every region, every culture spews out new words, new slangs, new ‘cool’ terms every once in a while.

-It may not be possible to cope up with all of these, but those that gain enough substance onto them pave their ways onto the internet, and there’s no stopping to it!
+It may not be possible to come up with all of these, but those that gain enough substance onto them pave their way onto the internet, and there’s no stopping to it!
 Who knows?
 By a few years, we all might be talking only in acronyms!
 Sigh.
 Smh!

 Misconceptions and Extensions: